Evidence Level

 98 boys with ADHD.
 6-week intervention.

 L-theanine modestly improved objective sleep efficiency (~92.4% vs 91.1% placebo) — small effect.
 Generally well-tolerated.
-Note: ADHD treatment requires comprehensive evaluation; L-theanine does NOT replace standard ADHD therapy.
+Note: ADHD treatment requires comprehensive evaluation; L-theanine does not replace standard ADHD therapy.
 Modest sleep effect in this specific pediatric population.

 4

-AlphaWave® L-Theanine Acute Stress — Crossover RCT
+AlphaWave® L-Theanine Acute Stress — Crossover Clinical Trial

 16 healthy adults under acute stress.